pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `min-blob-size`

-+ The smallest value stored in the Blob file.
++ The smallest value stored in a Blob file.
 Values smaller than the specified size are stored in the LSM-Tree.
 + Default value: `1KB`
 + Minimum value: `0`
 + Unit: KB|MB|GB

 ### `blob-file-compression`

-+ The compression algorithm used by the Blob file
++ The compression algorithm used in a Blob file
 + Available values: `no`, `snappy`, `zlib`, `bzip2`, `lz4`, `lz4hc`, `zstd`
 + Default value: `lz4`

 ### `blob-cache-size`

-+ The cache size of the Blob file
++ The cache size of a Blob file
 + Default value: `0GB`
 + Minimum value: `0`
 + Unit: KB|MB|GB

 ### `min-gc-batch-size`

-+ The minimum total size of the Blob files required by GC each time
++ The minimum total size of Blob files required to perform GC for one time
 + Default value: `16MB`
 + Minimum value: `0`
 + Unit: KB|MB|GB

 ### `max-gc-batch-size`

-+ The maximum total size of the Blob files required by GC each time
++ The maximum total size of Blob files allowed to perform GC for one time
 + Default value: `64MB`
 + Minimum value: `0`
 + Unit: KB|MB|GB

 ### `discardable-ratio`

-+ The triggering ratio of GC for a Blob file.
-The file can be selected by GC only if the proportion of the invalid values in a Blob file is higher than this ratio.
++ The ratio at which GC is triggered for Blob files.
+The Blob file can be selected for GC only if the proportion of the invalid values in a Blob file exceeds this ratio.
 + Default value: `0.5`
 + Minimum value: `0`
 + Maximum value: `1`

 ### `sample-ratio`

-+ The ratio of read data to the entire Blob file when sampling the Blob file during GC
++ The ratio of (data read from a Blob file/the entire Blob file) when sampling the file during GC
 + Default value: `0.1`
 + Minimum value: `0`
 + Maximum value: `1`

 ### `merge-small-file-threshold`

-+ When the size of the Blob file is smaller than this value, the file might still be selected by GC regardless of the discardable-ratio.
++ When the size of a Blob file is smaller than this value, the Blob file might still be selected for GC.
+In this situation, `discardable-ratio` is ignored.
-+ Default value: 8MB
++ Default value: `8MB`
 + Minimum value: `0`
 + Unit: KB|MB|GB